Stylback/home-server/README.md

 Access List:            Publicly Accessible
 ```

-Visit it and make sure you can connect.
+While you're at it, don't forget to request a SSL-certificate for `jellyfin.domain.tld`.
+Finally, visit it and make sure you can connect.

 #### Part 3: Media transfer and streaming

-Now to test media streaming.
+Jellyfin is up and running but we still need to test media streaming.
 Load up a USB with some media-files and stick it into your server.

-Check its label:
+Check its label, it should be something akin to `sdb1`:

 ```sh
 lsblk
 ```

-Make a directory for it:
+Make a directory and mount the USB to it:

 ```sh
 sudo mkdir /media/external
 ```

-Mount it to the directory:

 ```sh
 sudo mount /dev/[label] /media/external
 ```

-Copy it with:
+Now we can copy the media-files from the USB to our media directory:

 ```sh
 sudo rsync -ah --progress /media/external/[your media] /srv/data/media/[relevant folder]